xianyichan/stephaniechan.github.io/project02.md

     <div class="container">
         <div class="overall-description">
-            <p>This is an overall description text that goes on top of the body. aaaaa </p>
+            <p>This is an overall description text that goes on top of the body.</p>
         </div>
         <div class="content">
             <div class="left-section">